azouaoui-cv/inzouzouwetrust.github.io/blog/PARIS_AI7.md

 Model evaluation is tricky given that there cannot be direct feedback from the users devices.

 Snips team has therefore chosen to benchmark its offline device to other competitors such as Google, Amazon and Apple voice assistants.
-Results show that regardless of who comes first the overall accuracy suggests that nobody has cracked the NLU task yet.
+Results regarding the overall accuracy suggests that nobody has cracked the NLU task yet.

 ###### Data constraints
 As no data can be retrieved from the users to feed the giant models on a remote server Snips had to come up with a way to generate training data.